 Whenever problems are encountered, they shall be recorded and entered in accordance with the change control established and maintained in conformance with ECSS-M-ST-40.

-ECSS-Q-ST-80 clause 5.2.6 (nonconformances) and clause 5.2.5 (software problems) contain further requirements relevant for this clause.
+ECSS-Q-ST-80 clause 5.2.6 (non-conformances) and clause 5.2.5 (software problems) contain further requirements relevant for this clause.

-Problem and nonconformance report [MF, - ; QR ].
+Problem and non-conformance report [MF, - ; QR ].

+The software maintenance process shall address:

+the constraints derived from the security sensitivity of the system,

+the applicable measures from the risk treatment plan.

 Long term maintenance for flight software

-If the spacecraft lifetime goes after the expected obsolescence date of the software engineering environment, then the maintainer shall propose solutions to be able to produce and upload modifications to the spacecraft up to its end of life.
+The maintainer shall propose solutions to be able to produce and upload modifications to the spacecraft up to its end of life.

 Maintenance plan - long term maintenance solutions [MF, - ; QR, AR, ORR].